rohit12crj/Study-Notes/AWS/EC2_EBS_EFS_FSX/notes.md

 #### EC2

-Explain how you would design a highly available EC2 architecture across multiple AZs for a web application.
+✅ Explain how you would design a highly available EC2 architecture across multiple AZs for a web application.

+---

-How would you migrate a running EC2 instance to another region with minimal downtime?
+✅ How would you migrate a running EC2 instance to another region with minimal downtime?

+---

-If your EC2 instance is not reachable via SSH, what troubleshooting steps would you perform?
+✅ If your EC2 instance is not reachable via SSH, what troubleshooting steps would you perform?

+---

+✅  What is the use of AMI

+---

+✅  AWS Backup vs snapshots

 ---
 ---